Whimsy Stick

 Evening (30 to 60 min)

 Standard walk or hike.
 Without the morning flirt pole work, this would be a frustrated walk.
 With drive already resolved, it becomes a calm and connection-building one.
-In fact, many owners notice their Husky pulls less on leash after starting this routine, even though the leash training hasn’t changed.
-In short, the pulling was drive frustration, not training failure.
+Many owners notice their Husky pulls less on leash after starting this routine, even though the leash training has not changed.
+The pulling was drive frustration, not a training failure.
+For the full professional reference, see the canine flirt pole.

-For other high-drive breed routines that follow the same structure, the GSD and Belgian Malinois protocol and the Pit Bull and power breed guide are both worth reading.
-The principles are universal even when the specifics vary.
+For other high-drive breed routines that follow the same structure, the Pit Bull and power breed guide applies the same framework to the heaviest end of the drive spectrum.

 Read These Next to Build the Full System